 What type of mop is best for hardwood floors?

-Soft microfiber mops are effective on hardwood floors.
+Soft microfiber mops are effective and safe on hardwood floors.
 Before you dust the floor, try spraying a cleaning solution (sanitizing type) or cleaner (for hardwood) for a deeper clean, but using a mop and a gentle microfiber pad is the best solution for hardwood or engineered wood floors.

-Can a wooden floor be moped?
+Can a wooden floor be mopped?